Industry Expertise · June 28, 2024

 Pet owners often need advice.
 Starting a written blog or even a video blog can be a low-cost way to increase your practice's visibility.

-Creating content that helps people navigate through all the ups and downs of pet ownership will make you a valuable trusted resource.
+Creating content that helps people navigate the ups and downs of pet ownership will make you a valuable trusted resource.
 Potential customers may turn to you when their pet needs a routine health visit or ongoing medical care.

 4 Build your social media presence

 If people don't know about your business, there's no way they can become a customer.
-Social media gives you another opportunity to increase your visibility and connect with people who might need your services.
+Social media gives you another opportunity to increase your visibility and connect with those who might need your services.

 Social marketing is most effective when you offer value.
 You can post helpful tips and photos of pets your practice cares for—with permission from the owners.
 Or give followers an inside peek or tour of your practice.
-If you plan to start a blog or vlog, you can use Twitter, Facebook or Instagram to repost content and drive people back to your website, where they might schedule an appointment.
+If you plan to start a blog or vlog, you can use Facebook or Instagram to repost content and drive people back to your website, where they might schedule an appointment.

 5 Partner with other local businesses